Stone & Porcelain Installation

 After fixing tiles, leave heating switched off for at least 14 days before bringing the floor to a gradual operating temperature at a maximum rate of 5°C per day, up to a maximum temperature of 40°C, although your underfloor heating supplier will be able to offer more specific advice.

-This is usually an electric mat or cable system which should be suitable for use with natural stone, porcelain or ceramic flooring.
-The heating mat should be bedded into a layer of Pro 30 Fibre Floor Levelling Compound.
-This protects the heating elements from any damage during the fixing process.
+Usually an electric mat or cable system, the undertile heating system used should be suitable for use with natural stone, porcelain or ceramic flooring.
+Bed the heating mat into a layer of Ardex K40 HB Levelling Compound which will protect the heating elements from any damage during the fixing process.

-Schlüter-DITRA 25 matting should be installed on to the Pro 30 Fibre Floor Levelling Compound to effectively isolate the tile covering from the heated substrate, thus preventing stresses from damaging the tile surface.
+Schlüter-DITRA 25 matting should be installed on top of the cured Ardex K40 HB Levelling Compound to isolate the tile covering from the heated substrate underneath.
+This prevents movement stresses from damaging the tiled surface.
 Schlüter-DITRA 25 matting will not inhibit heat transfer or reduce the efficiency of the heating system.

 Any loose tiles should be removed and the floor degreased and thoroughly cleaned prior to fixing.

-Vinyl tiles will require sealing with neat Norcros Prime Bond prior to fixing with suitable adhesives.
+Vinyl tiles will require sealing prior to fixing with suitable adhesives.

 Unglazed tiles or natural stone that have been thoroughly cleaned can be adhered to with any suitable adhesive without remedial action.